Sugarland’s ‘Twice the Speed of Life': All of the Songs on Their Debut Album, Ranked

 Since their founding in 2002, the duo known as Sugarland have released six studio albums -- and every one of them (even their Christmas album!) has charted within the Top 3 on the Billboard Country Albums chart.
 Those records have also resulted in 18 singles, five No. 1 hits and two Grammy Awards.

 Back in 2004, when they released their standout debut, Twice the Speed of Life, however, Sugarland weren't a duo, but a trio.
-Fifteen years ago, current members Kristian Bush and Jennifer Nettles were joined by Kristen Hall for their first major project, which produced four Top 20 singles and catapulted the group into the country music mainstream.
+Seventeen years ago, current members Kristian Bush and Jennifer Nettles were joined by Kristen Hall for their first major project, which produced four Top 20 singles and catapulted the group into the country music mainstream.

 “Time, Time, Time” isn’t the most memorable song on Twice the Speed of Life, if we're being honest.
 It’s a mid-tempo story song that uses the framework of the narrator slowly falling for the boy next story to explore broader ideas about the essential goodness of life.
 In a nutshell, as she sings, “That’s life, if you open up your eyes / You’ll find it gets better all the / Time, time, time.”